 Maximise corner space by adding countertops to two adjoining walls, forming an L. The L-shaped kitchen layout works well for open-plan kitchen styles, wrapping the functional kitchen space around a dining table or lounge area.

 If you have room, a small kitchen island or bar can add a functional “third wall” to the space.
 With sturdy wooden stools and a wipe-clean worktop, this central feature will quickly become home to family meals, chats over coffee, school work, craft projects and more.

 The horseshoe or u-shaped kitchen is a compact yet versatile design, allowing for more cooks in the kitchen.
 By maximizing counter space around three walls, or two walls and an island, you and your partner can relax and cook together or get the whole family involved and create a feast to remember!

 A neo-traditional layout would involve a range tucked into the middle wall with the sink running perpendicular.
 You would ideally want the sink to be placed under a window, so you can wash up while watching the little ones play in the garden!

 If you have the luxury of a larger kitchen, an island is a practical and stylish feature.
 Including ground-level cabinets for extra storage and incorporating an expansive worktop, the island will quickly become a hub for cooking, snacking and catch-ups.

 A kitchen island can also add to the versatility of your space, turning a two-wall kitchen into a horseshoe-style room, or clearly dividing an open plan kitchen-lounge area.
 As a plus, kitchen islands double up as extra counter space for busy households.

-Creating the perfect cozy kitchen for your family?
-Read our post on how to design a family kitchen that inspires quality time or visit your local Beko studio and find the perfect appliances for your home.
+Creating the perfect cosy kitchen for your family?
+Read our post on how to design a family kitchen that inspires quality time or visit on of our stockists and find the perfect appliances for your home.